This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 The bundle of nerves that can be damaged and cause Erb’s palsy are called the brachial plexus.
 This network of nerves runs from the spine, through the bones of the neck, down either side and out to the arm.
 These nerves allow the arm, hand, and fingers to move and give them sensation.
 The nerves that run lower provide movement and sensation to the hands and fingers, and those that are higher go to the shoulder.

 Erb’s palsy typically affects both the lower and upper arm.
 Some injuries that occur higher up in the brachial plexus only affect the upper arm and shoulder, while those occurring lower down affect the hand.
 This latter type of injury is sometimes called Klumpke palsy or paralysis.

 Symptoms of Erb’s Palsy

 Types of Injuries to the Brachial Plexus

 The severity of the symptoms seen in a child with Erb’s palsy depends on the extent of the injury to the brachial plexus.
 The most common type of injury seen is called neurapraxia.
 This means that the nerves have been stretched too far and shocked, but not torn or damaged.
 In infants, recovery occurs usually within three months.

 Causes of Erb’s Palsy

 Sometimes the injury is unexpected and unavoidable.
 The doctor or midwife may pull too hard or in one direction too much and cause the injury to the brachial plexus.
 This is most likely to occur if the delivery is complicated and long or if the head has already emerged and the shoulder comes out only with difficulty.

 Fortunately, for most children born with Erb’s palsy, recovery occurs within three to six months.
-Recovery of damaged nerves is slow but possible for many infants.
+The recovery of damaged nerves is slow but possible for many infants.
 Most children with this condition will receive physical therapy to help stimulate healing and to prevent permanent stiffness in the joints of the arm.